How Much Space Between Oven And Cabinets?

 Should You Follow the Code, Standard, Specification, or Regulations?

-Upon planning to install your oven, you may find yourself confused in determining which codes, standards, specifications, and regulations to follow.
+When planning to install your oven, you may find yourself confused about which codes, standards, specifications, and regulations to follow.

 Regulations may be based on codes and standards or may not contain any at all.
-They are passed by a government body and therefore need to be complied with by law.
+A government body passes them, and therefore, they must be complied with by law.

 Should You Choose a Freestanding or a Wall Oven?

-A freestanding or stand-alone oven is the traditional type.
-It is often surrounded by cabinets or may be placed alone, as the name implies.
+The traditional type is a freestanding or stand-alone oven.
+Cabinets often surround it or may be placed alone, as the name implies.

 Black oven in modern bright kitchen interior

-A wall oven is built in the cabinet.
-It is usually smaller than a stand-alone oven and therefore has the advantage of saving space and being customized to the preferred height of the user.
+A wall oven is built into the cabinet.
+It is usually smaller than a stand-alone oven and, therefore, has the advantage of saving space and being customized to the user’s preferred height.

 Wall ovens are also sleeker and give off a modern look to the kitchen.
 The disadvantage is that wall ovens do not have a stovetop, necessitating a separate stove or cooking appliance.